Iskandar-Froede/project-1-chop-chop-ninja/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * player can move up, down, left and right
 * obstacles come from opposite direction at different gaps
-* player avoid the obstacle and get a score
+* player avoid the obstacle in 60seconds and get a score
-* game ends if player hits the obstacle
+* game ends if player hits the obstacle or time is up

 Backlog
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------